sylefeb/Silice/projects/verification_tutorial/README.md

 <!-- Introduce the formal board, what it does, how it is useful -->
 ## Easy verification with the formal board

+Because writing a `.sby` file to instruct symbiyosys to work correctly (together with some needed SMT constraints files) is a pain, we chose to develop a Silice board in charge of generating every needed file and running Symbiyosys with correct parameters.

+It also runs Symbiyosys in a minimal interface, because it generates *a lot* of logs.

+If you feel brave enough, or feel like you missed something that the interface should have reported, you may dive into the full log file named `logfile.txt` generated in the build folder.
+Please note however that you may also have to dive into the Verilog code to fetch the correct positions in the Silice files.

+In case you want to modify the file `formal.sby` (which is also generated), you will have to run Symbiyosys by hand (re-running the formal board will override all your modifications) using the command `sby -f formal.sby`.
+The `-f` option indicates that we are okay discarding the old results of previous runs.

 <!-- Some quick examples of verification -->
 ## Examples